apache/dubbo-spring-boot-project/README.md

 # Dubbo Spring Boot Project

-[Dubbo](https://github.com/alibaba/dubbo) Spring Boot Project makes it easy to create [Spring Boot](https://github.com/spring-projects/spring-boot/) application using Dubbo as RPC Framework.
+[Apache Dubbo(incubating)](https://github.com/apache/incubator-dubbo) Spring Boot Project makes it easy to create [Spring Boot](https://github.com/spring-projects/spring-boot/) application using Dubbo as RPC Framework.
 What's more, it aslo provides

 * [auto-configure features](dubbo-spring-boot-autoconfigure) (e.g., annotation-driven, auto configuration, externalized configuration).
 * [production-ready features](dubbo-spring-boot-actuator) (e.g., security, health checks, externalized configuration).

-> Dubbo *|ˈdʌbəʊ|* is a high-performance, java based [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) framework open-sourced by Alibaba.
+> Apache Dubbo(incubating) is a high-performance, java based [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) framework open-sourced by Alibaba.
 As in many RPC systems, dubbo is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 On the server side, the server implements this interface and runs a dubbo server to handle client calls.
 On the client side, the client has a stub that provides the same methods as the server.